CalNu/FPBX_Yealink_EMP/README.md

 •Added upload/download template file.
 Save location moved to /tftpboot/templates/

 •Added ringtone conversion to convert mp3 and wav to 8khz, pcmu, mono to match yealink requirements.
 This requires ffmpeg installed.
 Most freepbx has it preinstalled.
-The module will install it for you if not, but this must be done at the command line "fwconsole ma install yealink_epm" or fwconsole ma downloadinstall https://github.com/hgolbar/FPBX_Yealink_EMP/archive/refs/heads/1.0.0.9.zip"
+The module will install it for you if not, but this must be done at the command line "fwconsole ma install yealink_epm" or "fwconsole ma downloadinstall https://github.com/hgolbar/FPBX_Yealink_EMP/archive/refs/heads/1.0.0.9.zip"

 •Added ability to trim audio files.